stat545ubc-2023/mda-lpuumala/README.md

 ## STAT 545A Mini Data Analysis Project
 Lauren Puumala

 This repository includes files for Lauren Puumala's mini data analysis project for STAT 545A.
-In particular, it includes files focused on exploratory data analysis of the vancouver_trees dataset (see [this link](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.on_street&disjunctive.neighbourhood_name) for dataset details).
+In particular, it includes files focused on exploratory data analysis of the vancouver_trees dataset using dplyr and ggplot packages.
+Please see [this link](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.on_street&disjunctive.neighbourhood_name) for more dataset details.

 Project Milestones | Due date
 -------------------|----------